IBM/code-engine-microservices/README.md

 * Secured an external application
 * Independent auto-scaling on a per-microservice basis

-All of this was completed by only specifying your desired runtime semantics (ex. whether to scale or not) and Code Engine took care of the rest.
+All of this was completed by only specifying desired runtime semantics (ex. whether to scale or not) and Code Engine took care of the rest.

 # License